 The first thing you’ll need to do is choose an online counseling service.
 There are a few factors you’ll want to consider.
 You can use our chart above to compare the best online therapy services and choose the one that fits your needs best.

 How much does it cost?

 Compare plans to find one that suits your needs and fits your budget.
-Does the therapy app include unlimited text messages?
+Does the therapy app include text messages?
 Are video calls extra?
 Is it covered by your insurance or does the app offer financial aid?
 Do the overall costs fit your budget?

 Does it have the features I want?